Motoring taxation in the United Kingdom: 1937 – today

 Following extensive and politically damaging road protests in the UK during the early 1990s (including the M11 link road and Twyford Down) the Conservative government introduced the Fuel Price Escalator, which were automatic fuel tax increases above inflation with an objective to stem the increase in pollution from road transport and cut the need for new road building.
 The policy was retained by the incoming Labour government in 1997 and was withdrawn after the fuel protests of 2000.

 Since 2002 policy cues have been given using the income tax system to encourage the purchase of company and personal cars with low emissions.

 In March 2005, a graduated vehicle excise duty system, with tax bands based on CO_{2} ratings, was introduced as an incentive to purchase vehicles with lower emission ratings.

 In 2012 the government announced that it was consulting on introducing HGV road user charging in order to ensure that foreign hauliers pay their fair share towards the upkeep of British roads.

 In spite of these protests, the country's economy and motorists' behaviour has generally become less sensitive to the price of fuel at the pump, with economists now estimating it to have a price elasticity of approximately −0.24 (thus an economist would expect that a doubling of the fuel price would stop a quarter of journeys).

 Current taxes

 Hydrocarbon oil duty ('fuel duty')

 Hydrocarbon oil duty, commonly referred to as 'fuel duty' or 'fuel tax' is an excise duty levied on some fuels used by road vehicles in the United Kingdom.
 Tax is based on fuel volume, rather than as a percentage of the selling price.
 With the exception of gas, rates don't vary by fuel type.
 Some vehicles including local bus services, some farm and construction vehicles and aviation pay reduced or no fuel duty.
 A fuel duty rebate is available for Bus transport in the United Kingdom.
 In May 2008, UK fuel taxes were the highest in Europe.

-The government revenue from fuel duties was £25.894 billion in 2009.
-An additional £3.884 billion was raised from the Value added tax on the duty.
+The government revenue from fuel duties was £24.3 billion in the 2023-2024 fiscal year, which represents 2.3% of total income.